GRCHive/grchive/README.dev.md

 Note that the Vault server must be started before attempting to run the webserver.
 Every time the Vault server is restarted, it must be unsealed.

+## Environment Variables

+The build depends on the presence on a number of environment variables to properly generate configuration files.

+- `RABBITMQ_USER`: The username to use to connect to the RabbitMQ server in the Docker container.
+- `RABBITMQ_PASSWORD`: The password to use to connect to the RabbitMQ server in the Docker container.
+- `RABBITMQ_HOST`: The hostname/IP address of the RabbitMQ server to connect to.
+- `RABBITMQ_PORT`: The port the RabbitMQ server is listening on.

+## Run RabbitMQ

 ## Build and Run

+Note that this steps relies on having an unsealed Vault, a running RabbitMQ server (Docker), and a running PostgreSQL database.

 - `cd $SRC`
 - `bazel build //src/webserver:webserver`